 Engineering teams may need to be reorganised into 1FaaT™ Delivery and SRE teams.
 ADOC maps out as-is and future state for your teams and organisation structure.
 ADOC implementation partner Daysha DevOps can help plan and implement the journey between the two states.

 A well run business prioritizes by customer value.
 If this is a CxO’s ‘inheritance’, the question is whether a culture of continuous improvement exists?
 If not ADOC will pinpoint where initial improvements can be made and introduce the CxO’s agenda that this will be an ongoing exercise.
+And this can be undertaken at low cost and with minimum disruption.

 The CxO’s ability to drive and reward individuals and teams is now based on hard data.
 Those initial performance reviews just got more comfortable, and a culture of continuous improvement is introduced.